knative/docs/docs/eventing/configuration/broker-configuration.md

       namespace: knative-eventing
 ```

-In this case, each new Broker created in the cluster would use by default the `MTChannelBasedBroker` broker class and the `config-br-default-channel` ConfigMap from the `knative-eventing` namespace for its configuration if not other specified in the brokers `eventing.knative.dev/broker.class` annotation and/or `.spec.config` (see [Developer configuration options](../brokers/broker-developer-config-options.md)).
+In this case, each new Broker created in the cluster would use by default the `MTChannelBasedBroker` Broker class and the `config-br-default-channel` ConfigMap from the `knative-eventing` namespace for its configuration if not other specified in the brokers `eventing.knative.dev/broker.class` annotation and/or `.spec.config` (see [Developer configuration options](../brokers/broker-developer-config-options.md)).

 However, if you would like like for example a Kafka Channel to be used as the default Channel implementation for any Broker that is created, you can change the `config-br-defaults` ConfigMap to look as follows: